vega-2135/vint-age/TESTING.md

 ## Responsiveness

-To ensure the website's layout and content remain well-structured and accessible across different screen sizes, I used Chrome's Developer Tools to virtualize the look and feel of the website and all its pages.
+To ensure the website's layout and content remain well-structured and accessible across different screen sizes, I used Firefox's Developer Tools to virtualize the look and feel of the website and all its pages.
 Given that I opted to use Bootstrap, which provides standard media queries for screen sizes from XS through XL, I selected the following screens for testing: Samsung Galaxy Fold, Samsung Galaxy Note, iPhone 4, iPhone SE, iPad, iPad Mini, Laptop at 1366x768, Monitor at 1920x1080, and iMac 5K.

 <br>